-June 20 is World Refugee Day.
 Beginning in the 1930s, Adolf Hitler and the Nazis actively persecuted Jews, those of part-Jewish descent, and political opponents, including those in prominent academic positions.
 As a result, many leading scientists, philosphers, and thinkers fled to the West.
 Many refugees later joined the Manhattan Project in England and America.
 Among the scientists who fled Europe were Albert Einstein, Hans Bethe, John von Neumann, Leo Szilard, James Franck, Edward Teller, Rudolf Peierls, and Klaus Fuchs.
 Enrico Fermi's wife Laura was Jewish; after the 1938 Nobel Prize ceremony, he and his family left for the United States.
 Joseph Rotblat returned home to Poland and left days before the outbreak of World War II.
 Tragically, his wife was unable to accompany him and later died during the Holocaust in a concentration camp.
+Stanislaw Ulam fled Poland with his brother Adam shortly before the German invasion in September 1939.
+The rest of Ulam’s family, including his parents and sister, were killed in the Holocaust.

 Lilli Hornig was born in the Czech Republic and moved to Berlin with her family when she was eight.
 "We lived there for four years.
 After Hitler came to power, my father was actually being threatened with being taken off to a concentration camp.
 And he spent several weeks sleeping at friends’ houses so he wouldn’t be found, and he left for America.
 My mother and I had to wait for quite a long time, well, several months, to follow him."